Virtual Sports Betting in 2024

 In other words, virtual sports betting isn’t a crap shoot – that kind of thing is for online casinos.
 Instead, virtual sports are mathematically representative models of real sports, and they play out in real time at all the best online sportsbooks and virtual casino sites.

-Is Virtual Sports Betting Legal In The US?
+Is Virtual Sports Betting Legal In The US in 2024?

 Yes, it is!
 Just like regular sports betting, anyone in the US can participate in virtual sports wagering by signing up at an offshore betting site and making a deposit.
 There are no laws preventing individual gamblers aged 18 and up from participating, as the books offering this product are all located outside of US jurisdiction where the country’s federal laws don’t apply.